abhi7889/crop-data--assignment/README.md

-# To run a React Vite project from a GitHub clone, follow these steps:
+# To run a React Vite project , follow these steps:

 1. Open your terminal.
 2. Clone the project repository by running: